 6 Acupuncture has roots in traditional Chinese medicine.
 Whereas dry needling therapy has roots in Western neurophysiology and anatomy principles.

 Dry needling involves the insertion of a needle without injecting any chemical.
 This is done into the muscles, ligaments, tendons, and scar tissue.
 Wet needling involves hollow bore needles that deliver corticosteroids, sclerosants and other agents.
 Wet needling is also effective in pain management and several research studies are ongoing in this subject.

 Working of Dry Needling

-In this method, the needle is placed just slightly into your muscle in the vicinity of a trigger point.
-But in this case the local twitch response is not induced instantly.
+In this method, the specialist will place the needle slightly into your muscle in the vicinity of a trigger point.
+But this will not induce the local twitch response instantly.
 The needle remains in the place for 30 seconds and then withdrawn.
 If your trigger point still appears to be sensitive, the needles placement is done in the same area again for two minutes.